Anjani21/Anjani21/README.md

 - 👋 Hi, I’m Anjani Banjare
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Node Js
+- 🌱 I’m currently learning Data Structure
-- 💞️ I’m looking to collaborate on Web Development Projects
+- 💞️ I’m looking to collaborate on Web Development Projects and DSA Projects.
 - 📫 How to reach me https://www.linkedin.com/in/anjani-banjare-1a98ab191

 <!---